Provar

 Basic XPath

-XPath expressions select a node or a list of nodes from the XML document on the basis of attributes such as ID, Name, and Classname.
+XPath expressions select a node or a list of nodes from the XML document based on attributes such as ID, Name, and Classname.

 For example:

-In this example, we can see the input tag has an id attribute of name_firstlea2.
-From this we can create the following XPath:
+In this example, the input tag has an id attribute of name_firstlea2.
+From this, we can create the following XPath:

 //input[id='name_firstlea2']

-As you start to build your XPath in a text editor, you can test whether it is pointing to the correct element using the Console tab of Google Chrome.
+As you build your XPath in a text editor, you can test whether it is pointing to the correct element using the Console tab of Google Chrome.

 You can open this by: